ikrima/gamedevguide/content/blog/ecs-flecs-ue4.md

 ## TLDR on why flecs sparks joy

-- *It Just Works™*
+- _It Just Works™_
-- Well designed minimalist API =&gt; easy to integrate + easy to extend
+- Well designed minimalist API => easy to integrate + easy to extend
 - C99 so easy to integrate with UE4's complex build system
-- Amazing community + active development =&gt; fast turnaround
+- Amazing community + active development => fast turnaround

 ## It Just Works

 - Initially using it for ECS for gameplay to simplify netcode
   - [Overwatch GDC talk](https://www.youtube.com/watch?v=W3aieHjyNvw) flipped my opinion of ECS a couple years back
-  - rolled my own "quick &amp; dirty" but quickly became a support issue/time sink
+  - rolled my own "quick & dirty" but quickly became a support issue/time sink
-- Since I'm slowly transitioning into *GrumpyOldProgrammer™* stage that complains about how broken everything is, I was reluctant to use a 3rd party lib
+- Since I'm slowly transitioning into _GrumpyOldProgrammer™_ stage that complains about how broken everything is, I was reluctant to use a 3rd party lib
   - Don't want to subsume tech debt of the lib
   - Always thinking about the "debugging release stopping bug at 4 am, hours before go-live" scenario.
 Horrible position to be in but order of magnitude worse when it's in some third party lib
 - Pleasantly surprised at flecs on this ie code quality, robustness and ofc, perf